dojonorth/maze-search-algorithms/README.md

 ## Solution
 Your solver should calculate a legitimate unbroken path taken from Entrance (top left) to Exit (bottom right) to be considered as a solution to the problem.
-Unlike garden mazes without the aid of a ladder, powertool, shovel, brute force or a stick of dynamite, you should not traverse through, under or over walls when solving it.
+Unlike garden mazes, without the aid of a ladder, powertool, shovel, brute force or a stick of dynamite, you should not traverse through, under or over walls when solving it.

+# Types of Mazes

+## Recursive Backtrack
+So called 'perfect mazes' because there is exactly one, and only one route between every corner in the maze.

+## Braid
+Braid mazes are essentially mazes that have few to no dead ends.
+They can produce complex mazes when designed correctly (although sometimes they make it too easy!).

+# Exercises

+## Exercise 1
+Think of an algorithm to solve any recursive backtracker maze.
+We recommend you pair on this exercise and come up with pseudocode for generating your algorithm to solve any recursive backtracking maze.

+## Exercise 2
+Implement it so that it will display a solution using the Solve button on the User Interface.

+## Exercise 3
+Think of another algorithm (or re-use your existing algorithm) to solve a braid maze

+## Bonus
+Think of ways you can improve this algorithm to reduce the number of steps required to calculate a path

+## Competition
+Run your algorithm against both competition mazes.
+Add up the efficiency of your algorithm on both mazes.
+Lowest score wins.
+Highest score loses - GO!